austinthieu/COMP4512-Assignment2/README.md

 ### Folder Structure

 ```
+public/           # Static assets such as images and icons
 src/
-├── assets/           # Static assets such as images and icons
 ├── components/       # Reusable components like Buttons, Card, etc.
 ├── utils/            # Utility functions
+├── pages/            # The various views of the website
 ├── App.tsx           # Main React component
 └── index.tsx         # Entry point for React app
+└── AppProvider.tsx   # Context for global states that are used by multiple components
 ```